elichienxD/HyperAid/README.md

 After that, you should be able to choose the correct kernel for Jupyter notebooks.

 ## Run HyperAid
 Please check the notebook `HyperAid.ipynb` for detailed instructions.
+Most of our experiments can be done with it.
+If you want to further reproduce the results pertaining to TREX, please check `TREX_wrapper.ipynb`.
+For results pertain to Ufit, please check `Ufit_wrapper.ipynb`.

 ## Citation